Tongues and Tails: Singles

 The lead single, "Damn I Wish I Was Your Lover", preceded the album and was released in the US on March 31, 1992.
 It achieved success in many countries worldwide; in the United States, it reached number five on the Billboard Hot 100.
 The second single, "California Here I Come", was released in July 1992.
 It failed to appear on any Billboard charts, but did peak at number 79 on the US Cash Box Top 100 Pop Singles chart.
 "I Want You" was issued as the third and final single in October 1992, but was not a chart success.
 It did, however, reach number 49 on the UK Singles Chart in February 1993.

 Critical reception

 Billboard believed that Tongues and Tails "distinguishes itself from the femme-fronted confessional genre by contrasting sensitive lyrics with insinuating pop grooves, '70s soul stylings, and African-tribal percussion".
 They added that Hawkins "reveals a unique voice and charisma that's well worth the attention."
 Kent Zimmerman of Gavin Report described the album as "one of this year's prime releases".
 He noted how Hawkins has "carved a personality niche right alongside her textured and keyboard-drive recordings", which "emphasizes sex and affection during dangerous times".
 The Indianapolis Star stated that "Hawkins' music ranges from churchlike keyboards to what should be instant favorites on the dance floor—sort of an early Springsteen to current Madonna."
+Sal Cinquemani of Slant Magazine praised the album writing it's "sonically intricate and emotionally raw, it's about as complex as pop music gets."
+In 2003, Slant Magazine included it on their list of 50 Essential Pop Albums.